lordbasex/HomeKitGenQRCode/README.md

 ## Description

 This tool generates professional HomeKit setup labels with QR codes, device codes, serial numbers, and other required information.
-It's a port of a Python script to Go, providing better performance and easier distribution.
+It was created for the [HomeSpan](https://github.com/HomeSpan/HomeSpan/) project, taking inspiration from the original Python implementation by [AchimPieters/esp32-homekit-qrcode](https://github.com/AchimPieters/esp32-homekit-qrcode), but rewritten in Go for better performance, easier distribution, and improved cross-platform compatibility.

 ## Features